CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 #### Why is it good to use a package manager software?
-It eliminates the need for manual installs and updates, it provides centralized distribution and hosting, it lets you know the library versions you’re using, it helps prevent incompatible files from mixing Together
+It eliminates the need for manual installs and updates, it provides centralized distribution and hosting, it lets you know the library versions you’re using, it helps prevent incompatible files from mixing together.
 #### Why is it good to use a virtual environment for a project?
 The main purpose of Python virtual environments is to create an isolated environment for Python projects.
 This means that each project can have its own dependencies, regardless of what dependencies every other project has.